 be allocated to avoid disk seeks.

-be done without even using a temporary table.
-Most temporary
+can be done without even using a temporary table.
+Most

-large row length (calculated as the sum of all column
+tables with a large row length (calculated as the sum of

-MySQL handles this automatically by changing the table from
+large, MySQL handles this automatically by changing the

-in-memory to on-disk format, to be handled by the
+table from in-memory to on-disk format, to be handled by

-the permissible temporary table size as described in
+increase the permissible temporary table size as described

 Most requests that perform a sort allocate a sort buffer and zero to two temporary files depending on the result set size.
 See Section B.5.4.4, “Where MySQL Stores Temporary Files”.